This document describes creating and using contexts in CircleCI in the following sections:

 config.yml file for a project.

 To use environment variables set on the Contexts page, the person running the workflow must be a member of the organization for which the context is set and the rule must allow access to all projects in the org.
-The default context name is

-Using a Context
+Creating and Using a Context

-context: org-globalkey to the
+context: <context name>key to the

 workflowssection of your